 DAY 2: THE TRAIL BEGINS

-After breakfast and tacking up, we leave Can Sort following a rodge with spectacular views of forest, rosemary and thyme.
+After breakfast and tacking up, we leave the farm house following a ridge with spectacular views of forest, rosemary and thyme.
 Up to the Fluviá, out of the rolling hills onto the plains, we canter and gallop through olive groves and fields of wheat, past country farmhouses and churches and into the fothills of the Empordà.
 Today we’ll not ride with the cattle, but prepare our team strategy to work tomorrow in perfect coordination.

-Our destination is to the charming Hotel Mas Jonquer or Mas Pau where you will enjoy a dinner with the cattle herder who will explain at the complete team the organization and precautions to ride with the cattle tomorrow.
+Our destination is to the a charming Hotel where you will enjoy a dinner with our music who will accompanies us throughout the week with his guitar and his lovely songs.

 DAY 3: REJOIN THE CATTLE